Google Docs: Collaboration and revision history

-Google Docs and the other apps in the Google Drive suite serve as a collaborative tool for cooperative editing of documents in real time.
-Documents can be shared, opened, and edited by multiple users simultaneously and users can see character-by-character changes as other collaborators make edits.
-Changes are automatically saved to Google's servers, and a revision history is automatically kept so past edits may be viewed and reverted to.
-An editor's current position is represented with an editor-specific color/cursor, so if another editor happens to be viewing that part of the document they can see edits as they occur.
+Google Docs and the other apps in the Google Drive suite serve as a tool for collaborative editing of documents in real time.
+Documents can be shared, opened, and edited by multiple users simultaneously, and users can see character-by-character changes as other collaborators make edits.
+Changes are automatically saved to Google's servers, and a revision history is automatically kept so past edits may be viewed and reverted.
+To resolve concurrent edits from different users, Google Docs uses an operational transformation method based on the Jupiter algorithm, where the document is stored as a list of changes.

+An editor's current position is represented with an editor-specific color/cursor, so if another editor happens to be viewing that part of the document, they can see edits as they occur.
 A sidebar chat functionality allows collaborators to discuss edits.
 The revision history allows users to see the additions made to a document, with each author distinguished by color.
 Only adjacent revisions can be compared, and users cannot control how frequently revisions are saved.
 Files can be exported to a user's local computer in a variety of formats (ODF, HTML, PDF, RTF, Text, Office Open XML).
-Files can be tagged and archived for organizational purposes.

 Explore

-In March 2014, Google introduced add-ons, new tools from third-party developers that add more features to Google Docs.
-To view and edit documents offline on a computer, users need to be using the Google Chrome web browser.
+In March 2013, Google introduced add-ons, new tools from third-party developers that add more features to Google Docs.
+To view and edit documents offline on a computer, users need to use the Google Chrome web browser.
 A Chrome extension, Google Docs Offline, allows users to enable offline support for Docs files on the Google Drive website.
-The Android and iOS apps natively support offline editing.In June 2014, Google introduced "Suggested edits" in Google Docs; as part of the "commenting access" permission, participants can come up with suggestions for edits that the author can accept or reject, in contrast to full editing ability.
+The Android and iOS apps natively support offline editing.

+In June 2014, Google introduced "Suggested edits" in Google Docs; as part of the "commenting access" permission, participants can come up with suggestions for edits that the author can accept or reject, in contrast to full editing ability.
 In October 2016, Google announced "Action items" for Docs.
 If a user writes phrases such as "Ryan to follow up on the keynote script", the service will intelligently assign that action to "Ryan".
 Google states this will make it easier for other collaborators to see which person is responsible for what task.
 When a user visits Google Drive, Docs, Sheets, or Slides, any files with tasks assigned to them will be highlighted with a badge.

 A basic research tool was introduced in 2012.
 This was expanded into "Explore" in September 2016, which has additional functionality through machine learning.
 In Google Docs, Explore shows relevant Google search results based on information in the document, simplifying information gathering.
-Users can also mark specific document text, press Explore and see search results based on the marked text only.
+Users can also mark specific document text, press Explore, and see search results based on the marked text only.

 In December 2016, Google introduced a quick citations feature to Google Docs.
 The quick citation tool allows users to "insert citations as footnotes with the click of a button" on the web through the Explore feature introduced in September.
 The citation feature also marked the launch of the Explore functionalities in G Suite for Education accounts.